How to choose the right career coach/consultant (even if you’re not sure you need one yet.)

 Of course, coaching is much more complex than slapping a bit of Farrow & Ball paint onto a wall - it’s difficult to quantify benefits at the out-set.

 Instead, I really like it when the coach/consultant does the thinking for you.
-When they openly offer a range of packages with different outcomes and processes listed so that it’s possible to clearly see how each might benefit you.
+When they openly offer a range of packages with different outcomes and processes listed.
+So that it’s possible to clearly see how each might benefit you.

 Then you can decide if it’s good value for your personal situation...or not.